 - Help fight for green space and public lands

-Designing and preparing such a large study requires months of advance planning.
+Designing and preparing such a large study requires months of advanced planning.
 AHC is now launching Phase 1 and Phase 2 of the preliminary study design.